 Before beginning any career journey, it is a good idea to do some research to see if it may fit with your individual personality.
 While there is not one particular personality type that guarantees that someone will be a successful CRNA, there are some character traits that good CRNAs are likely to share.

 CRNAs often have to perform many different types of job duties and play many different roles.
 Of course, their first task is always to provide safe and reliable anesthesia care.
-A CRNA should be highly knowledgeable, responsible, and focus on practicing anesthesia with safety and accuracy.
+A CRNA school in Mississippi should be highly knowledgeable, responsible, and focus on practicing anesthesia with safety and accuracy.
 CRNAs should be quick-thinking and be able to concentrate on the task at hand.
 The physical well-being of patients is likely the chief concern among all types of healthcare workers, CRNAs included.

 To be successful as a CRNA, one should learn to combine the roles discussed above in order to provide excellent physical as well as emotional care to each patient.
 In order to practice successfully, a CRNA should be compassionate, motivated, even-tempered, and committed to a lifetime of learning.